-And thankfully, it did!
-It didn’t taste as battered as it sometimes did which made it seem a little tiny bit healthier.
-The sauce was absolutely perfect and there was no need to make additional as turning the chicken once during baking and once again when plating it, left every piece perfectly coated.
-I sprinkled some white sesame seeds on top.
-I served it with steamed white rice and steamed broccoli.
-Here is my sweet and sour chicken:
+Make sure your wok or frypan is very hot before you put the chicken in or else it won’t get crispy.
+The sauce was so simple and quick and smelled just like it does in a Chinese restaurant.
+It turned out crispy but didn’t taste as battered as it sometimes does when you eat out, which made it seem a little bit healthier.
+The sauce was absolutely perfect and there was no need to make additional as turning the chicken once during baking, and once again when plating it, left every piece perfectly coated.
+I sprinkled some white sesame seeds on top and served it with udon-style noodles and steamed snow peas and broccoli.

 Sweet and Sour Chicken